23W-GBAC/Shutter101/Automation.md

 ### UPDATE 2 | Dec.22, 2023

 To answer my previous issue, I combined the previous scripts of resizing and the meta data extraction into one script.
-This  script (**Resize and Meta Data Extraction.sh**) will be run only once at the beginning when I initially copy my new images.
+This  script (**Resize and Meta Data Extraction with div tag.sh**) will be run only once at the beginning when I initially copy my new images.
 It will also create the necessary markdown files that I will be using later for my portfolio.
+I also change the format of my photogallery container, I used html tag like figure and figure tag to customize the layout of the images.
+There will be two version of my scripts one with pure markdown fomart and the other is with html tags.

 The script is as follows: